 Cambridge and Somerville are known for their many prestigious colleges and universities.
 Harvard University, Massachusetts Institute of Technology, and Tufts University are all located within a few miles of each other.
-Cambridge neighborhoods are subdivided into different “squares,” each with its own unique personality, sights, and attraction.
+In addition to it’s thriving biotech industry, many entrepreneurial start-ups and innovation centers are located in Cambridge.
+Cambridge neighborhoods are subdivided into different “squares,” each with its own unique personality, sights, and attractions.
 Cambridge, Somerville and Charlestown are just over the bridge of the Charles River from downtown Boston, a short ride on the T.

 Charlestown is the second-oldest neighborhood in Boston, with many well-known historic landmarks such as the Bunker Hill Monument, U.S.S.
 Constitution and the Navy Yard.